xinsheng-G/food-van-takeaway/upload_images/readme.txt

 IMPORTANT!

-As for this project, We just need to upload Customer's Avatar and let the file name be user_id. (maybe we don't need to modify avatars either, since project spec doesn't require us to do so)
+As for this project, We can upload Customer's Avatar and let the file name be user_id. (maybe we don't need to upload/modify avatars, since project spec doesn't require us to do so)

-The other images(foods or van pictures) are just hard-coded here, don't need to implement uploading them.
+The other images(foods or van pictures) are just hard-coded here, don't need to implement uploading/modify them.
 Just hard-code their pathes (eg. './flat_white.jpg') to database model

+OR

+Just hard-code online Splash images path to the database entity like `https://source.unsplash.com/rYOqbTcGp1c` and this folder is not needed anymore

 ============================================
 Module we can use: